 We pride ourselves on our investigative standards and ability to solve tomorrow’s problems today.

-As industry leaders, Andy and Keith have nurtured a team of experts who combine field based experience with thought leading innovation to understand and overcome the challenges you face.
+As industry leaders, Noel and Keith have nurtured a team of experts who combine field based experience with thought leading innovation to understand and overcome the challenges you face.
 Every member of the CCL Group team prides themselves on upholding investigative standards according to the ISO17025 requirement to ensure that justice is served and that a businesses assets and systems are protected.

 Keith is an independent strategic adviser and non-executive chairman and director with a diverse portfolio of clients including large corporations and international law...